-Sustainability Visioning
+Planning Elements

 The following “vision” statements were created in coordination with the Planning and Development Advisory Council’s Natural Resources, Built Environment, and Socio-Economic/Disaster Risk Reduction Taskforces.
 They build from and connect to “functional plans” and cross-cutting sustainability priorities as informed by the “planning elements” identified for inclusion in the Comprehensive Sustainable Development Plan by Public Law 20-20.
 These vision statements help us chart our course to the future we hope to achieve by 2030.
 Ongoing interagency and inter-sectoral adaptive management planning efforts will help the CNMI leverage our resources to work towards the visions and supporting goals and objectives outlined here in the Comprehensive Sustainable Development Plan.
 Special area and resource management plans and functional plans for infrastructure development combined with development standards will reinforce the “Sustainable Development Goals” and “Planning Policy Crosswalks” outlined further here.
 Together these efforts will enable the CNMI’s public, private, non-profit sectors and our stakeholders at large to achieve progress towards shared sustainable development objectives.

-Vision statements were further refined through public comments and feedback received from Community Taskforce Meetings held September 16-18, 2020, and the subsequent workshop with the PDAC and Coastal Resource Management Agency Board held September 21-22, 2020.
-One-on-one and resource-specific follow-up meetings were held in October to further refine vision and objective statements and capture short-term action items that are underway supporting these efforts.
-These updates were shared in “tracked changes” and “changes accepted” version with the PDAC for their further consideration and endorsement via email on ____ and discussed at the PDAC meeting November ___, 2020. <Will add summary of process when dates are available re publication of Draft CSDP etc>

-The comments included in Appendix II reflect all emails, phone calls, and survey responses received through October 26, 2020.
-However, the Visioning Survey is still open for comments.
-If you haven’t already, please visit our Visioning Survey here to submit additional feedback, email planning@opd.gov.mp, or call (670) 488-1221 and your comments will be included in our next revision.
+Guiding Mission: “Building a sustainable CNMI for current and future generations.”

-Planning Elements Visions
+Visioning Survey hereplanning@opd.gov.mpPlanning Elements Visions

 Development Policy to Mainstream Smart, Safe Growth in Public Facilities, Public Buildings, and Capital Improvement Projects

-Vision: Ensure application of Smart, Safe Growth (SSG) principles across planning elements to support development and conservation strategies to improve communities, strengthen economies, protect the natural environment, and improve resilience and recoverability of the built environment.
+Vision: Ensure application of Smart, Safe Growth principles across planning elements to support development and conservation strategies to improve communities, strengthen economies, protect the natural environment, and improve resilience and recoverability of the built environment.
 (SSG Mainstreaming Vision)

-Vision (CIP): CNMI’s Capital Improvements Program supports the implementation of priority projects to achieve the visions, goals, and objectives of CNMI’s Comprehensive Sustainable Development Plan, including special area, resource, and functional plans, to implement infrastructure, health, and education investments that ensure strategic and resilient outcomes (CIP Strategy).
+Vision (CIP): CNMI’s Capital Improvements Program supports the implementation of priority projects to achieve the visions, goals, and objectives of CNMI’s Comprehensive Sustainable Development Plan, including special area, resource, and functional plans, to achieve infrastructure, health, and education investments that ensure strategic and resilient outcomes.
+(CIP Strategy)

 Public Land Use